 Academic - Participants will attend a series of lectures and colloquia led by leading academics and public intellectuals in Lebanon.
-Topics will include: The Arab Uprisings; The Syrian conflict and its regional implications; The Special Tribunal for Lebanon; The United Nations as peacekeeper and mediator; Engaging political Islam; Asymmetrical conflict: The July 2006 Lebanon War; Human Rights in Lebanon and the wider Middle East; Sectarianism and its deployment, as well as a range of other topics.
+Topics will include: The Arab Uprisings; The Syrian conflict and its regional implications; The Islamic State; The Special Tribunal for Lebanon; The United Nations as peacekeeper and mediator; Engaging political Islam; Asymmetrical conflict: The July 2006 Lebanon War; Human Rights in Lebanon and the wider Middle East; Sectarianism and its deployment, as well as a range of other topics.

 Dialogue with Leaders - Participants will have the opportunity to meet, listen and engage leading social, political and economic actors from across the spectrum in Lebanon - with a particular (though not exclusive) emphasis on exposure to Islamist and opposition currents.

-Previous Speakers (partial list only):
+Previous Speakers (partial list of non-party speakers only):

 ·Bilal Baroudi, As-Salam Mosque Tripoli

 ·Richard Chambers, International Foundation for Electoral Systems

 ·Judith Palmer Harik, Matn University

 ·Rami Khouri, Daily Star & AUB